Facebook pixel A Parent's FAQ | Pepperdine University | Seaver College Skip to main content

 What do students do when they get sick?

-Extensive medical services are available at the on-campus Student Health Center Monday through Friday, 8:00 AM -5:00 PM, and offers a wide range of services similar to a primary care practitioner's office.
+Extensive medical services are available at the on-campus Student Health Center Monday through Friday, 8 AM -5 PM PST, and offer a wide range of services similar to a primary care practitioner's office.
 Most of these services are offered at no charge as part of the Thrive Wellness Program.
-After hours, students have 24/7, no-cost care available utilizing the TimelyCare platform or visiting our website for the closest urgent care and emergency rooms.
+After hours, students have 24/7, no-cost care available by utilizing the TimelyCare platform or visiting our website for the closest urgent care and emergency rooms.

 What are students allowed to do to the room?

-The rooms are furnished with a bed, dresser, desk, bookcase, and a coolwave (refrigerator/microwave unit).
+The rooms are furnished with an extra-long twin bed, a dresser (or three stackable drawers), a small bookcase (or desktop book hutch), and a desk with a chair and a coolwave (refrigerator/microwave unit).
+A common living room with a loveseat, lounge chair, and two sofas.
 These items must remain in the room.
-Students are free to personalize and accessorize the rooms any way they want within the following guidelines: refrain from installing objects on the wall that leave a hole greater then 1/2 inch or use adhesive materials; the walls may not be painted in any way; do not bring fire hazards such as halogen lamps, candles, toasters, BBQs, etc; and do not use cinderblocks or furniture to loft the furniture.
+Students are free to personalize and accessorize the rooms any way they want within the following guidelines: refrain from installing objects on the wall that leave a hole greater than 1/2 inch or use adhesive materials; the walls may not be painted in any way; do not bring fire hazards such as halogen lamps, candles, toasters, BBQs, etc; and do not use cinderblocks or furniture to loft the furniture.

 What amenities are allowed in the room?